 Uncertainty can be extremely stressful in the workplace.
 In fact, uncertainty can even be more stressful than knowing for certain that bad outcomes are heading your way.
 That’s why dealing with uncertainty in decision making is a critical skill for anybody at work.
-However, the need for this skill is even more important as a leader.
+However, the need for this skill is even more important as a leader or manager.

 Why is it important for leaders to be able to deal with uncertainty in decision making?